LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

    When using a VCS, the first branch created is your ``default`` branch.
    On your computer, it is often named the ``master`` branch.

-   Later we will be working with GitHub, which is an online repository that is commonly used when collabotating with others.
+   Later we will be working with GitHub, which is an online repository commonly used when collaborating with others.
    GitHub's default branch is called ``main``.

    The examples in this chapter will be using ``main`` as the default branch.